icenamor/Data-TFM/README.md

 # Data-TFM
 excel files for TFM

+There is a international company with several projects and more than 40 workers, the repository presents 4 projects in details.

 There are 4 different projects from 01-01-2019 to 10-05-2020
    * VATRO (This projects only presents corrective maintenance)
    * JUSTIT (A project, the  year  2019 was the go live, and this year presents correctives and new iterations)